833.200.0213

 The Clover Dashboard and mobile app pull sales, payments, inventory, and staff data into a central reporting view, with tax-ready exports and built-in integrations for QuickBooks, Xero, and other accounting and reporting tools.

-Clover Dashboard Sales Tracking
+Clover Dashboard sales tracking

 The Clover Dashboard gives owners a running view of total sales, hourly sales, refunds, discounts, and top-selling items.
 Filters drill into peak hours, best-sellers, and customer spending patterns to guide staffing, inventory, and promotion decisions.
 The same view is available through the Clover Go mobile app for on-the-go check-ins.